The CAIR internship and externship program

 Timeline and minimum expectations

-CAIR's internship and externship program is open throughout the year, offering a variety of specialties to cultivate young professionals and activists.
-Considering high school and college academic calendars, each sessison generally runs between the following months, though this may be adjusted depending on your availability:
+CAIR’s internship program is open throughout the year and we accept applications on a rolling basis.
+Considering high school and college academic calendars, each session generally runs between the following months, though this may be adjusted depending on your availability:

-- Winter/spring: January - May (Suggested deadline: December 15)
+- Winter/Spring: January – May (Suggested application deadline: December 15)

-- Summer: May – August (Application deadline: April 15th)
+- Summer: May – August (Hard application deadline: April 30th)

-- Fall: September - December (Suggested deadline: August 15)
+- Fall: September – December (Suggested application deadline: August 15)

 Due to the high volume of applicants, it is recommended that you send in your application as soon as possible.